|

 » back to top

 Michael Sellinger.
-Mr. Sellinger serves on both the Board of Directors and is the Marketing Director of Art FA.
-Mr. Sellinger is the founder of Cottelston Advisors, a full service art advisory and lifestyle marketing company that provides access and guidance.
-In addition to creating and executing integrated branding opportunities for corporations, Mr. Sellinger, through Cottelston Advisors, provides clients with strategic planning and comprehensive market analyses.
-Cottelston Advisors also regularly produces exhibitions and art fairs.
-Mr. Sellinger has organized and moderated numerous panels on art investment funds.
+Mr. Sellinger serves on the Board of Directors and as the Marketing Director of Art FA.
+He is the founder of Cottelston Advisors, a full service lifestyle marketing and management consulting company specializing in the visual arts.
+In addition to advising collectors, Cottelston creates integrated branding opportunities for corporations and provides clients with strategic planning and comprehensive market analyses.
+Cottelston also regularly produces exhibitions and art fairs.
+Additionally, Mr. Sellinger has organized and moderated numerous panels on art investment funds.
 Prior to his tenure at Cottelston Advisors, Mr. Sellinger was the executive producer of Scope Art Fairs, an international series of cutting-edge art and emerging culture exhibitions, where he helped build Scope into an international brand name.
-Prior to working in the art world, Mr. Sellinger held various positions in banking and real estate.
-Mr. Sellinger has been collecting art works for over 20 years.
-He received an MBA in Finance and Accounting with honors from Columbia Business School and a BS in Biology with honors from Muhlenberg College.
+Prior to working in the art world, Mr. Sellinger held various positions in banking, real estate and internet marketing.
+He also serves on the board of the Columbia Alumni Arts League.
+Mr. Sellinger received an MBA from Columbia Business School and has been collecting contemporary art for over 20 years.

 » back to top